-this is the call to participate in the shared task on identification of offensive language GermEval (task 2) 2019.
-We invite everyone from academia and industry to participate in the shared task on Identification of Offensive German Language.
+this is the call to participate in the Shared Task on Identification of Offensive Language GermEval 2019 (Task 2).
+We invite everyone from academia and industry to participate in the Shared Task on the Identification of Offensive Language for German.

-Offensive Language is commonly defined as hurtful, derogatory or obscene comments made by one person to another person.
+Offensive language is commonly defined as hurtful, derogatory or obscene comments made by one person to another.
 This type of language can increasingly be found on the web.
 As a consequence many operators of social media websites no longer manage to manually monitor user posts.
 Therefore, there is a pressing demand for methods to automatically identify suspicious posts.

 This second shared task on the topic is to intensify research on the identification of offensive content in German language microposts.
 Offensive comments are to be detected from a set of German tweets.
 We focus on Twitter since tweets can be regarded as a prototypical type of micropost.

 The workshop discussing this year’s edition of this shared task is planned to be held in conjunction with the Conference on Natural Language Processing (KONVENS ) in Nürnberg in October 2019.

 The training data, which are going to be released in April, can be downloaded after registering with the organizing committee.
 The task evaluations will take place in July 2019.

 We offer the two subtasks described below, as in 2018.
 Additionally, we will have a third subtask on explicit and implicit offensive language in 2019 that is also described below.

 Participants in this year’s shared task can choose to participate in one, two or all of the subtasks.